-In addition to musical and intellectual geniuses, Austria was also able to produce some brilliant horologers.
-There may be very few established watch brands but they sure can compete with other mainstream brands.
-So, here are the top Austrian watch brands that we were able to find.
+In addition to musical and intellectual geniuses, Austria could also produce some brilliant horologers.
+There may be very few established watch brands, but they can compete with other mainstream brands.
+So, here are the top Austrian watch brands.

-Officially named Jacques Lemans Ltd., this Austrian watch brand is currently headquartered in Sankt Veit an der Glan, Carinthia.
+This Austrian watch brand is officially named Jacques Lemans GmbH headquartered in Sankt Veit an der Glan, Carinthia.

-Jacques Lemans was established back in the mid-70s by Alfred Reidl, who remains to be its CEO up to present.
+Jacques Lemans was established back in the mid-70s by Alfred Reidl, who remains its CEO up to the present.
 Although it has already grown to produce around 1 million timepieces in a year, it remains to be a family-owned brand.

-The brand has now reached a global market through its trading partners around the world.
-Its timepieces are already being sold in more than 120 countries but still maintains brand stores in Austria.
+The brand has now reached a global market through its trading partners worldwide.
+Its timepieces are already being sold in more than 120 countries but still maintain brand stores in Austria.

-To add to the brand’s popularity, well-known personalities from various industries serve as brand ambassadors.
-This includes the US American actor and director Kevin Costner, a pianist from Georgia Khatia Buniatishvili, and an Austrian snowboard Olympic champion Anna Gasser.
+To add to the brand’s popularity, well-known personalities from various industries serve as brand ambassadors, including the American actor and director Kevin Costner, a pianist from Georgia Khatia Buniatishvili, and an Austrian snowboard Olympic champion Anna Gasser.

-Jacques Lemans also serves as the Official Timekeeper in the EuroLeague Basketball Final Four since 2010 and in the STIHL Timbersports world championships.
-Not only that, the brand is also the Official Timekeeping Partner in the Dolomitenmann extreme sports race since 2010 and a sponsor of the Austrian Football Association from 2009 to 2018.
+Jacques Lemans also served as the Official Timekeeper in the EuroLeague Basketball Final Four since 2010 and the STIHL Timbersports world championships.
+The brand is also the Official Timekeeping Partner in the Dolomitenmann extreme sports race since 2010 and a sponsor of the Austrian Football Association from 2009 to 2018.

 Interesting enough?
 You might want to visit Jacques Lemans online shop here.

-However, the partnership between the two brands goes quite a long way back.
-Pierre Petit has been manufacturing timepieces for Jacques Lemans since the 80s.
-As such, the acquisition is more of a formality for the Pierre Petit to join the Jacques Lemans Group.
+However, the partnership between the two brands goes quite a long way back, and Pierre Petit has been manufacturing timepieces for Jacques Lemans since the 80s.
+The acquisition is more of a formality for the Pierre Petit to join the Jacques Lemans Group.

-Pierre Petit then transferred its headquarters in Austria and produces watches at mid-range prices but of outstanding quality and classic design.
-Among its featured collections are Laval, Le Mans, Paris, Colmar, and Nizza.
+Pierre Petit then transferred its headquarters in Austria and produced watches at mid-range prices but outstanding quality and classic design.
+Laval, Le Mans, Paris, Colmar, and Nizza are featured collections.